navidhsnz/PID_final_project/README.md

 ### 6. Import weights
 Training the models takes a while.
 If you want to import the weigths of the models we have already trained, follow the following steps:
 Download this [folder](https://1drv.ms/u/s!AmxJyID0MPIzlZ1Wola6EJrP-KDuyA) and extract it.
 This folder contains two subfolders, namely `CNN` and `RNN`.
-In each one, there is the `models` folder containign the weights of all models.
-Copy this folder and place it in either `learning/CNN/` for the CNN models or `learning/RNN/` for the RNN models.
+In each one, there are the weights of the trained models.
+Copy these weights and place them in either `learning/CNN/models` for the CNN models or `learning/RNN/models` for the RNN models.

 ## Running a model in simulation

 For testing a model in simulation, make sure you have trained one or imported the weights following the previous instructions.
+The weights are expected to be either in `learning/CNN/models` or in `learning/RNN/models`.
 The simulation file is called `run_simulation.py`.
 Also, you will need all the dependencies.
 You can run a model in simulation with the command
 ```